 Mixed-use centers and corridors are designated on the Future Land Use Map in places where historically there were small businesses and community uses, or near cultural assets, parks, transit service, or an existing mix of goods, services, and public gathering places available to the community.
-Regional Mixed-Use areas, which are intended to host the most people living, working, and recreating are located near major employment and activity centers, and where VIA Metropolitan Transit (VIA) is planning to provide high capacity transit service, for example around the intersection of Houston Street and New Braunfels Avenue.
-Urban Mixed-Use areas enable more people to live or work near other community assets, for example, where there are currently vacant lots across Commerce Street from Lincoln Park and its associated community and human services centers.
-Neighborhood Mixed-Use areas are intended to include a mix of smaller scale buildings and uses, for example along Commerce Street between the Historic Eastside Cemeteries and Dawson Park.
+Regional Mixed-Use areas, which are intended to host the most people living, working, and recreating are located near major employment and activity centers, and where VIA is planning to provide high-capacity transit service.
+Locations designated as Regional Mixed-Use include St. Philip's College, some properties fronting Houston Street and around the intersection with New Braunfels Avenue, properties south of the Frost Bank Center and Freeman Coliseum, and some properties located near the Carver Community Cultural Center along Cherry, Houston Street, and Commerce Street.

+Urban Mixed-Use areas enable more people to live or work near other community assets at a lower intensity compared to Regional Mixed-Use.
+Several areas throughout the plan area are designated as Urban Mixed-Use, notably along or adjacent to major roadways.
+Examples include intersections along Houston Street, along New Braunfels Avenue, and the currently vacant lots across Commerce Street from Lincoln Park and its associated community and human services centers.
+Neighborhood Mixed-Use areas are intended to include a mix of smaller-scale buildings and uses, for example along Commerce Street between the Historic Eastside Cemeteries and Dawson Park.